Last Updated on December 28, 2020

 The Many and the Few

 This is something that is easy for any deceiver to play with and use because it can be applied any way they like.
-To join something you have to leave something else, then also leaving that thing to go to something right you have to leave the other behind.
+To join something you have to leave something.
+Then leaving that thing to go to something else that you deem right or for your growth, you have to leave the other behind.
 This is life.
 Without this growth, there is no life.
 Stagnation is death.

 The Christian life is a succession of leaving and fleeing from evil in our lives and the things we find ourselves involved in once we find they are evil and contrary to the word and will of God (Eph 5:11, 1Cor 5:11, 1Cor 10:14, 2Thes 3:6, Rev 2:20; Dan 12:10).